Role of Apple File System

 A data volume is created for each additional system volume.
 The preboot, VM, and recovery volumes are all shared and not duplicated.

-In macOS 11, the system volume is captured in a snapshot.
+In macOS 11 or later, the system volume is captured in a snapshot.
 The operating system boots from a snapshot of the system volume, not just from a read-only mount of the mutable system volume.

 In iOS and iPadOS, storage is divided into at least two APFS volumes: